Welcome to Fusion

-Fusion Martial Arts & Fitness in association with Martial Arts GB & Sport England, Safeguarding Children Policy and Procedures.
+Fusion Martial Arts & Fitness in association with Martial Arts GB & Sport England, Safeguarding Adults Policy and Procedures.

 Fusion Martial Arts & Fitness is committed to creating and maintaining a safe and positive environment and accepts our responsibility to safeguard the welfare of all adults involved in but not limited to ring sports, kickboxing, boxing, karate, and sport martial arts in accordance with the Care Act 2014.

 Fusion Martial Arts & Fitness safeguarding adults policy and procedures apply to all individuals involved in Fusion Martial Arts & Fitness.

 Fusion Martial Arts & Fitness will encourage and support partner organisations, including clubs, counties, suppliers, and sponsors to adopt and demonstrate their commitment to the principles and practice of equality as set out in this safeguarding adults policy and procedures.

 - Signs and indicators of abuse